Understanding Arthroscopy of the Elbow London: A Small Procedure for Joint Repair

 • Trimming inflamed tissue (synovitis)

-• Repairing or removing damaged cartilage
+• Repairing or removing injured cartilage

-Benefits of Elbow Arthroscopy:
+Advantages of Elbow Arthroscopy:

-• Less pain and discomfort
+• Less discomfort and pain

 • Reduced stiffness

-• Faster recovery and return to activities
+• Earlier recovery and return to day to day activities

-Diagnostic and Treatment Tool
+Diagnostic and Therapy Tools

-• Treatment: To address various conditions, including:
+• Treatment: To treat a number of underlying conditions, including:

-• Inflammatory arthritis
+• Rheumatoid arthritis

-• Osteoarthritis (wear-and-tear arthritis)
+• Osteoarthritis (wear and tear arthritis)

-• Lateral epicondylitis (“tennis elbow”)
+• Lateral epicondylitis (tennis elbow)

-• Loose bodies (fragments of bone or cartilage)
+• Loose bodies (bones or cartilage fragments)

 • Contractures (stiffness)

-• Osteochondritis dissecans (cartilage damage)
+• Osteochondritis dissecans (cartilage lesion)

 Remember